johnfedoruk/bangular/aio/content/guide/styleguide.md

 ## Lifecycle hooks

-Use Lifecycle hooks to tap into important events exposed by Angular.
+Use Lifecycle hooks to tap into important events exposed by Bangular.

 <a href="#toc">Back to top</a>